ichbinjon/hackathon/docs/tutorial/3-gathering-collectables.md

 added to the list of collection moves.

 ### Testing
-Again you're ready to send your upgraded bot into battle, so run another game:
+Again you're ready to send your upgraded Bot into battle, so run another game:
 ```
 java -jar build\libs\hackathon-contestant-1.0-SNAPSHOT-all.jar <fully_qualified_bot_class_name>
 ```

-Your bot should now survive to the `TURN_LIMIT_REACHED` end condition every time, and if you're lucky you might even see the `LONE_SURVIVOR` end condition with just your bot remaining, congratulations you've just **won** a game!
+Your Bot should now survive to the `TURN_LIMIT_REACHED` end condition every time, and if you're lucky you might even see the `LONE_SURVIVOR` end condition with just your Bot remaining, congratulations you've just **won** a game!
 But your players are now doing a very good impression of a swarm of bees, you can fix that by attempting to [explore the map](4-exploring-the-map.md).

-## Bonus Questions
+## Extra Credit
 ### Calculation Efficiency
 Does it make sense to recalculate the routes every time?
 Or is there some scope for improving the efficiency of the algorithm?